HeliaMolavi/Deploying-a-webapplication/README.md

-Sure, here's a detailed and specific scenario for practicing DevOps Level 1 skills, with clear explanations and tasks for each section:

 ### Comprehensive DevOps Level 1 Practice Scenario

 #### Project Overview

-You and your brother will deploy and manage a simple web application, a Flask blog application, using various DevOps tools and practices.
+You  will deploy and manage a simple web application, a Flask blog application, using various DevOps tools and practices.
 This project will cover Linux, Git, Docker, Ansible and automation, observability, backup, and CI/CD.

 ---